JetBrains-Research/litmuskt/README.md

 * a state shared between threads;
 * code for each thread;
-* an outcome &mdash; a certain value which is the result of running the test;
+* an outcome -- a certain value which is the result of running the test;
 * a specification listing accepted and forbidden outcomes

 The tool runs litmus tests with various parameters,